 This shows what a cinematic masterpiece it is.
-In this work of Jose Juan Campanella we find this intensity in the emotions that regularly we can find in Argentinian cinema.
+In this work by Jose Juan Campanella, we find this intensity in the emotions that we regularly find in Argentinian cinema.

-You will have the opportunity to practice a very good Castilian by listening to Guillermo Toledo who plays the role of Rafael, the best seller of the shop and irresistible seducer, who conquers all the sellers of the ready-to-wear department.
+You will have the opportunity to practice a very good Castilian by listening to Guillermo Toledo who plays the role of Rafael, the shop’s top seller and irresistible seducer, who conquers all the sellers of the ready-to-wear department.

-We move from comedy to drama with this Spanish dramatic film directed by Alejandro Amenabar and starring Javier Bardem, Mabel Rivera, Celso Bugallo and Clara Segura in the main roles.
-Mar Adentro deals with the true story of Ramón Sampedro, who became quadriplegic after an accident and played by Javier Bardem.
-This Spanish film was awarded the Oscar for best foreign language film and the Golben Globe for best foreign language film.
+We move from comedy to drama with this Spanish dramatic film directed by Alejandro Amenabar, and starring Javier Bardem, Mabel Rivera, Celso Bugallo and Clara Segura in the main roles.
+Mar Adentro (The Sea Inside) deals with the true story of Ramón Sampedro, played by Javier Bardem, who became quadriplegic after an accident.
+This Spanish film was awarded the Oscar for Best Foreign Language Film and the Golden Globe for Best Foreign Language Film.

 “Sparkling visually, this film is declared as a lightly cruel poem, punctuated by the energetic flamenco of Alfonso de Vilallonga.”
 One can read about a review of Metro.
 In black and white, without dialogue, this Andalusian and silent version of Snow White remains to be discovered for its intensity, especially its gaze on the bullfight.